crest-lab/crest-docs/page/installation/install_basic.md

 Requirements for the installation can depend on whether you decide to install CREST from the precompiled binaries, or build the program on yourself locally:
-- In general, [compiling the program from source](/page/installation/install_basic.html#compiling-from-source) will provide you with a binary more tailored to your specific computer/architecture.
+- In general, [compiling the program from source](#option-3-compiling-from-source) will provide you with a binary more tailored to your specific computer/architecture.
   Furthermore, you will be able to get the newest developments and code updates more quickly.
   However, building the program from source will require some effort.
 - The installation of {% include tooltip.html tool="statically compiled binaries" tip=site.data.glossary.static_binary %} from GitHub {{ site.data.icons.github }} is faster and will in most cases be sufficient.
   However, in rare cases you might encounter runtime errors.
   Additionally, the precompiled program is updated only periodically with a new release, so some code updates might not yet be included.
-- We also provide a `conda` installation (see *Option 2* below), which is probably the most straighforward way of obtaining the program.
+- We also provide a `conda` installation (see *Option 2* below), which is probably the most straightforward way of obtaining the program.
 {: .text-justify }

 Most CREST applications will require access to the [`xtb` program. {{ site.data.icons.ext }}](https://github.com/grimme-lab/xtb)